 What Will Your Career Look Like?

-According to the BLS, overall employment of special education teachers is projected to grow 3% from 2019 to 2029.
+According to the Bureau of Labor Statistics, U.S., the overall employment of special education teachers is projected to grow 4% from 2021 to 2031.
 Having said this, we will see particular demand for preschool education special needs teachers.
-The BLS has project an 8% growth rate from 2019 to 2029, which is much faster than the average for all occupations.
-This greater demand is due to the fact that disabilities are being identified earlier in a child’s life.
+This greater demand is due to the fact that now disabilities are being identified earlier in a child’s life with special education teachers becoming involved in learning and development from an early age.

 It is also worth mentioning that federal law requires each state to maintain the same level of financial support for special education each year.
 This means there is less potential for layoffs of these educators due to state or federal budget constraints.